Home » Articles » Best practices in crafting an excellent call center script

 A call center script includes fixed dialogues and answers in a customer call.
 Commonly used in call centers and BPOs, these scripts are updated to accommodate complaints, inquiries, and even outbound sales.

-Meanwhile, a call flow simply provides a set of procedures on the entire call, from answering to after-call work.
+Meanwhile, a call flow provides a set of procedures on the entire call, from answering to after-call work.
 It does not indicate exact spiels and answers to deliver.
-However, it gives agents the freedom to maneuver a call using suggested language, making it sound natural.
+However, it allows agents to maneuver a call using suggested language, making it sound natural.

 More organizations either use call flows as a substitute for a script or a combination of the two.